tinymce/tinymce-docs/_includes/integrations/react-tech-ref.md

 `onInit` event handler is called.

-If you need to provide visual feedback to the user when there is content ready to be saved then you can use the `onDirty` event handler combined with clearing the dirty state when saving the editor content.
+If you need to provide visual feedback to the user when there is content ready to be saved you can use the `onDirty` event handler combined with clearing the dirty state when saving the editor content.

 ##### Example: Functional uncontrolled component with save button and dirty state